Range Rover Classic: History

 Rover's Land Rover Series I launched in 1948 had been designed to be cheap, simple to manufacture, and suitable for hard work in rural terrain, with minimal concessions toward comfort.
 Rover shortly realised that a market existed for an off-road capable vehicle with more amenities.
 In 1949 the Land Rover estate car was released, with a coach-built wood-framed body by Tickford.
 However, the high price of adding such car-like features as seven seats, floor carpets, a heater, a one-piece windscreen resulted in fewer than 700 being sold before the model was dropped in 1951.

 In 1954 Land Rover launched a second iteration estate car, this time aimed at the commercial user who needed an off-road vehicle for carrying passengers without car-like comforts.
-Based on the commercial panel van variant Land Rover, it had seats fitted to the load space and windows cut into the sides.
+Based on the commercial variant of the Land Rover, it had seats fitted to the load space and windows cut into the sides.
 While available with features such as an interior light, heater, door and floor trims and upgraded seats, the estate car retained the base vehicle's tough and capable suspension – as well as its mediocre road performance.

 By the late 1950s Rover had become convinced a market for a more comfortable 4x4 existed in areas such as Africa and Australia, where ordinary motorists faced long journeys on unmade roads that called for four-wheel drive and tough suspension.
 In 1958 the first of the "Road Rover" development cars was built.
 Combining the Land Rover's tenacity with the comfort of a Rover saloon car, it featured a Land Rover chassis and running gear clothed in a functional estate car-like body.
 It never made it into production.